-You see, I used the same character cut-outs to make seven party decorations.
+You see, I used the same Sesame Street party printables to make seven awesome party decorations.

 One Grouchy Collection